 Reserve land is designated primarily for recreational purposes.
 However, there are cases where reserve land has been identified for reserve purposes but in the short term may be used for alternative purposes.
 Alternative uses for reserve land must be compatible with the intended use and function of the open space as reserve.
 Alternative uses could include activities such as stormwater retention and drainage, or grazing (see Policy 4.21).
-These are two examples of alternative uses that could be achieved in a manner that respects and safeguards the reserve for its future intended use.
+These are two examples of alternative uses of ways in of efficient use of reserve land that could be achieved in a manner that respects and safeguards the reserve for its future intended use.